FirstRespondersExtreme/FirstRespondersExtreme/README.md

+(NOTE: PLEASE USE THE MIRRORS/ALTERNATIVE DOWNLOADS FOR THE CONTENT FOLDER!
+GITHUB DOES NOT HAVE THE SPACE TO PUT THE ENTIRE CONTENT FOLDER INSIDE OF IT!)

 SPECIAL THANKS TO RYKER AND THE SUGGESTER FOR YOUR CONTRIBUTIONS!

 Hi there!
 It is me, Stefano Moretti, a beautiful 36 year old Italian transgender man who lives in Verona, Italy, here to present my own mod, First Responders Extreme!